 Given the access to the Alps mountains, including the Mont Blanc mountain, France is home to some of the best places to hike in Europe (and it’s not us being biased about our native country!).
 The French mountain ranges are rather stunning.
 In addition to a Mont Blank hike in the Alps, the most famous mountains in Europe after all, Corsica and the Pyrenees hiking should be high on any trekker’s list.

 A difficult 12-day trek, the Haute Route is another top trek for many.
-The 116 miles (187 km) starts from Chamonix in France and ends in Zermatt, Switzerland.
+The 116 miles (187 km) start from Chamonix in France and end in Zermatt, Switzerland.
 Probably one of the best treks in Europe.